11qazxc/JS-Tanki-parsers/readme.md

 Some JS parsers for Tanki maps and related formats

-Not ready and there's no new info
+Not complete and there's no new info

 Current functionality:
 - dump geometry in .obj format
     - `node nodetest.js map_file >> res.obj`
-    - will try to download proplibs from [MM&P github repo](https://github.com/MapMakersAndProgrammers/tanki-prop-libraries/) Currently supported formats:
+    - will try to download proplibs from [MM&P github repo](https://github.com/MapMakersAndProgrammers/tanki-prop-libraries/)

+Currently supported formats:
 - maps: (no sprites)
     - .bin